mcfnord/hc26/README.md

 The center hex (`0,0`) is the **Portal**.
 It has special properties regarding capture and piece recovery:

 * **King Victory:** As stated above, a King landing here wins the game.
 * **The Void:** If a piece moves into the portal, they vanish from the board.
+If they are attacking another piece in the portal, they both vanish from the board.
 * **Reincarnation:**
     * **Trigger:** If you capture an enemy piece...
     * **Condition:** ...AND you have previously lost a piece of that same type (e.g., you capture a Pawn, and you have a Pawn currently in your "graveyard")...
     * **Condition:** ...AND the portal is not occupied...
     * **Effect:** ...One of your lost pieces of that type is immediately **resurrected** at the Portal (`0,0`)...
-    * **But:** ... you lose this piece if you don't move it out of the portal on your next turn.
+    * **But:** ... you lose this piece again if you don't move it out of the portal on your next turn.

 ### 🛡️ The Mob (Pawn Invincibility)
 Pawns can form a defensive line known as a **Mob**.